Petrol, diesel prices unchanged; here are the prices in your city today

 The state-run oil marketing companies - Indian Oil, Bharat Petroleum, and Hindustan Petroleum align the rates of domestic fuel with that of the global crude oil prices by taking into account any changes in the foreign exchange rates.
 Any changes in fuel prices are implemented with effect from 6 am every day.

+Reuters reporterd oil prices were little changed on Monday as investors balanced concerns about fuel demand from the spread of coronavirus variants and floods in China against expectations of tight supplies through the rest of the year.

+Brent crude futures for September fell 3 cents to $74.07 a barrel by 0153 GMT while US Texas Intermediate crude was at $71.99 a barrel, down 8 cents.

-With no signals from the Union government and the states that they will cut taxes on fuel, and a continuous rise in international petroleum prices, relief on this front is unlikely in the near future.
+With no signals from the Union government and the states that they will cut taxes on fuel, and little change in international petroleum prices, relief on this front is unlikely in the near future.

 Dear Reader,